JosephWardDotTech/josephwarddottech.github.io/_posts/2023-05-02-Designing-a-sub-1kb-homepage.md

 <meta name="viewport" content="width=device-width,initial-scale=1">
 ~~~

-The viewport meta tag instructs the browser on how to display the web page on devices with varying screen sizes and resolutions.
-The width=device-width, initial-scale=1 attribute sets the width of the viewport to the width of the device, which allows the website to scale to fit the screen.
-The initial-scale=1 attribute sets the default zoom level for the page when it is first loaded, ensuring that the website appears at its actual size.
+The `viewport` meta tag instructs the browser on how to display the web page on devices with varying screen sizes and resolutions.
+The `width=device-width`, `initial-scale=1` attribute sets the width of the viewport to the width of the device, which allows the website to scale to fit the screen.
+The `initial-scale=1` attribute sets the default zoom level for the page when it is first loaded, ensuring that the website appears at its actual size.
 This attribute is important because users can change their browser's default zoom level, and different devices have varying pixel densities, which can affect how the website is displayed.

 It's amazing how much of a difference that `viewport` meta tag makes for mobile browsing.
 Props to people who make websites work on tiny screens!

 ~~~html
 <style>html{max-width:70ch;padding:3em 1em;margin:auto;line-height:1.75;font-size:1em}</style>